avcton/avcton.github.io/content/Literature/Operating Systems/Threads.md

 title: Threads
 date: 2023-10-03T08:42:08Z
 lastmod: 2023-12-31T15:43:51Z
-publish: true
 ---

+# Threads

 > A single process can have multiple code segments which are called ==threads== that run concurrently within the context of that process.
+>
 > Multiple tasks within a process can be implemented by separate threads
+>
-> Processes that utilize threads are called Multithreaded Processes
+> Processes that utilise threads are called Multithreaded Processes

 * Every thread belongs to a Process
 * A process initially has only one thread called the main thread